The Benefits of Supporting Local Producers and Agriculture

 Wondering what it takes to be a local vendor at the Co-op?
 Review our Local Vendor Agreement.

 About twenty years ago, Amber Turtle was told by doctors that she didn’t have long to live.
 She learned that she had multiple chemical sensitivities, and that there were ways to improve the quality of her life.
 She started on a wellness journey that has taken her out of the world of chemicals and into a natural, non-toxic one.
-Read Local Spotlight article.
+Learn their store with Local Spotlight.

 At their family tempeh shop in Gainesville, Art Guy and his father produce the finest, consistently firm, aromatically pleasing, dense tempeh.
 This tempeh is more similar to the original Indonesian product than the commonly available commercial tempeh.
 Artie’s Tempeh is not pasteurized.
 So when you use Artie's Tempeh, you’re buying a living food.
-Read Local Spotlight article.
+Learn their story with Local Spotlight.

 Address: Gainesville, FL 32609

 Reno and Veona Plenge, owners of Bayhead Honey, bring many years of experience and stellar credentials to their business.
 After tasting their tupelo honey, you’ll agree that they’re not just your average master beekeepers.
 They have PHDs–Perfect Honey that is Delicious!
-Read Local Spotlight article.
+Learn their story with Local Spotlight.

 Owner of Blue Ridge Farms Wayne Hawthorn has been providing produce to New Leaf Market since 2001.
 Blue Ridge Farms is a little different than your average farm.
 Instead of rows of cultivated plants stretching across the horizon, you’ll find greenhouses full of greens thriving in an aquatic environment.
 Wayne grows his crops using a popular hydroponic technique known as NFT—Nutrient Film Technique.
-Read Local Spotlight article.
+Learn their story with Local Spotlight.

 Address: 804 Frank Smith Rd.
 Quincy, FL 32352